 Janko shares with us some very useful tips to stay aligned as a team, especially with hybrid teams becoming the norm.
 This might include us doing something we dread (documentation!) in order to keep things running smoothly.

-“It’s alignment on high-level business rules on the company, understanding well the mission of the company, which for us, by the way, is to bring the most honest and trustworthy opinions on where to eat around the world.
-Everyone should know that, everyone should be aligned on that.
-I think that having the team aligned on the goals and always reminding ourselves that what we do and how that relates to those goals is quite important.
+“It’s alignment on high-level business rules on the company, understanding well the mission of the company, which for us is to bring the most honest and trustworthy opinions on where to eat around the world.
+Everyone should know that; everyone should be aligned on that.
+The team aligned on the goals and always reminding ourselves how that relates to those goals is quite important.

 “Easier said than done.
 I feel that often those goals, for example, will rightfully translate into certain requirements.
 Maybe that goal translates into a certain feature that can enable the goal.
-The tendency is that now we expect what we need to do; therefore achieving the goal is to do what we expect from the goal.
-Often that’s not the case.
-I think that one of the downsides, even on the agile processes, we don’t sufficiently reflect back on the progress that we’re making, and how much and how well we track the goals that we set up.
-That loop of challenging assumptions, product progress, as well as what it takes to make the progress as we go in as we learn information, it’s quite important to align back to the higher-level goals, and therefore achieve alignment.
+The tendency is that now we expect what we need to do.
+Therefore achieving the goal is to do what we expect from the goal.
+Often that’s not the case.”

-“Another thing that kind of want to point out, which is might sound obvious, it’s incredibly, incredibly important, and especially now that we’re all distributed or partly hybrid, the written communication and writing down something that is assumed is very critical, especially when we have distributed team, a hybrid team, and you’re in a very fast environment.
-As the team grows and scales, misunderstandings of what decisions have been made, and how directions are going or changing, especially when we’re moving quickly, can be quite painful.
+“Especially now that we’re all distributed or partly hybrid, the written communication and writing down something is very critical.
+This is especially when we have distributed team, a hybrid team, and you’re in a very fast environment.
+As the team scales, misunderstandings of what decisions have been made and how directions are changing can be quite painful.
 The thing people usually like the least — documentation — can often be your best friend.
-Even if you talk to people you agree on something and you just summarize and send them in Slack and say, ‘Just to summarize, we agree to take step one, step two, and optionally step three.’”
+Even if you talk to people and you agree on something, summarize and send them a Slack to say, ‘Just to summarize, we agree to take step one, step two, and optionally step three.’”

 About the speaker